Curved Koszul duality of algebras over unital versions of binary operads: Conventions, background, and recollections

 Curved Koszul duality is a generalization of Koszul duality for \emph{unital} associative algebras~\cite{Positselskiui1993,PolishchukPositselski2005}.
-This was generalized by Hirsh--Millès~\cite{HirshMilles2012} for (pr)operads with quadratic-linear-constant (QLC) relations (see also Lyubashenko~\cite{Lyubashenko2011} for the case of the unital associative operad).
-Examples include the operads governing unital associative algebras, unital commutative algebras, and Lie algebras equipped with a central element.
-(See also~\cite{Galvez-CarrilloTonksVallette2012} for operads with quadratic-linear relations.)
+This was generalized by Hirsh--Millès~\cite{HirshMilles2012} for (pr)operads with quadratic-linear-constant (QLC) relations.
+See also Priddy~\cite{Priddy1970} for quadratic-linear algebras, Lyubashenko~\cite{Lyubashenko2011} for the unital associative operad, and~\cite{Galvez-CarrilloTonksVallette2012} for operads with quadratic-linear relations.